data-apis/array-api/spec/API_specification/manipulation_functions.md

 -   **arrays**: _Sequence\[ &lt;array&gt; ]_

     -   input arrays to join.
-The arrays must have the same shape, except in the dimension specified by `axis`.
+Each array must have the same shape.

 -   **axis**: _Optional\[ int ]_